kangasta/piroommonitor/README.md

 @reboot /usr/bin/docker run -dp 8080:8080 fdbk && /usr/local/bin/piroommonitor http://localhost:8080 -v -l 19 20 21 -l 22 23 24 -b 0.05 -m 4 --new-topic-id
 ```

+### Adding support for new I2C sensors

+To add support for additional I2C sensors, create a wrapper for the library provided by the sensor vendor under `piroommonitor/sensors/`, import the wrapper in [`sensors/__init__.py`](./piroommonitor/sensors/__init__.py), and add the sensor to supported sensors list in [`piroommonitor/i2c_sensors.py`](./piroommonitor/i2c_sensors.py).

+The wrapper should provide three properties: address, data and units.
+The address property should be an integer value of the I2C address, the data property should be a dict of measurements provided by the sensor, and the units property should be a dict of measurement values and corresponding units.
+The two dicts should share the same set of keys.
+For unitless masurement fields, use `None` as the unit value.
+See the current set of wrappers for an example.

 ## Testing

 Run unit tests with commands: